Awards in 1997-2002 for annual reports and video

 President, Foster Medical Editorial, Inc.

 The year was 1974.
 A 12-year-old girl in Demarest, New Jersey was trekking through the woods near her school with the rest of her 7th grade biology class.
-The teacher, a folksy gray-haired gentleman, was helping the class identify trees when he realized he had forgotten his pocket tree guide back at school.
+The teacher, a folksy gentleman, was helping the class identify trees when he realized he had forgotten his pocket tree guide back at school.
 Seizing an opportunity to impress the charming instructor, the eager girl pulled the same guide out of her back pocket, modestly exclaiming, "You can use mine, Mr. Grossman."

 That girl was me (yes, I could be a kiss-up, especially when it came to science class), and I still have that book.
 Today I think back to those early days when my love for science began to bud, ultimately blossoming into the career I have today.
 The high school and college years that followed my middle school experience would be punctuated by science fairs, cat dissections, histology and genetics classes, and chemistry labs.
 I had every intention of becoming a doctor, perhaps a pediatrician.